Sllambias/DIKU_utilities/README.md

 python -V
 ```

-## Dependencies
+# Dependencies
 What:

-run the following in the correct enviroment:
-While the dependencies for a given environment can be retrieved and saved in a requirements.txt file using
+The list of dependencies required to succesfully run a project in the format of a requirements.txt file

+> ...
+> batchgenerators==0.24
+> matplotlib==3.5.3
+> numpy==1.21.6
+> Pillow==9.3.0
+> SimpleITK==2.2.0
+> ...

+How:
+To retrieve and save the list of installed packages in a requirements.txt file run the following in the correct virtual environment
 ```
 python -m pip freeze > requirements.txt
 ```